axofhell/helium_mining_activity_fix/README.md

 # helium_mining_activity_fix
-This script watch and fix helium miners if no poc activity in 100 blocks
+This script watch and fix helium miners every 30 minutes if there is no poc activity in 60 blocks.